Are You Using Dex Media for Some of Your Online Marketing?

 With a typical PPC campaign that you run (and have complete control over), you would be able to have access to all of the data from your PPC campaign in both your PPC dashboard and Google Analytics.

-All of the clients I run PPC campaigns for have the same access to information as I do.
+All of the small business PPC clients I run campaigns for have the same access to information as I do.
 They can log into their AdWords accounts at anytime and see exactly what I’m seeing.
 Heck, they can make changes if they want to.
 Also, if for some reason they want to part ways with me, they can easily remove my access to the account.
 This is how it works with most honest and client-focused marketing companies who do PPC.
 This is not what Dex does.
 Kind of makes you wonder why they are so keen on hiding this type of information from their clients.